Are there Online MHA Programs that Waive or Do Not Require the GRE?

 Queens University of Charlotte’s online MHA program adheres to the ACHE core competencies.
 The online program prepares students to apply business principles to healthcare settings.
 This combination of healthcare and business enables students to manage, structure, and lead successful healthcare ventures.

-Applicants to the program must have a bachelor’s degree from a regionally accredited US college or university with a minimum GPA of 3.0.
+Applicants to the program must have a bachelor’s degree from a regionally accredited US college or university with a minimum GPA of 3.0, and a minimum of two years work experience in a healthcare organization.
 Applicants with lesser GPAs must have five years of healthcare work experience.
 Other admission requirements include official transcripts from each institution attended, two years of full-time healthcare work experience, a current resume, a career statement, and two letters of reference.
 GMAT or GRE scores are not required for admission.

 Consisting of 36 credits, the program includes courses such as health services organization and delivery; organizational behavior in healthcare organizations; financial management; management and human resources of healthcare organizations; quality improvement for healthcare organizations; managerial epidemiology research & statistics; and clinical issues in health services management.